-With level control, the disc rotation and the backwash pump is activated when the water level inside the discs reaches the level sensor.
+With level control, the drum rotation and the backwash pump is activated when the water level inside the drum reaches the level sensor.
 If an independent rinse water supply is used, the level sensor controls a solenoid valve instead of the pump.

-The water level inside the centre discs will vary when AUTO mode is selected.
+The water level inside the centre drum will vary when AUTO mode is selected.
 The lowest level is just after a backwash cycle, and rises until the level sensor is reached.
+If a constant water level inside the drum is required, the filter should run continuously (HAND mode).